Eykthirnyr/Express_Audit/README.md

 Users can input some basic details like the client’s name, auditor name, and even upload the company’s logo for a custom touch on the final report.

-As the user runs through its checks, the graph displays the status of each component, giving the user a live view of the systems that are being reviewed.
+As the user runs through its checks, the graph displays the status of each component, providing a live view of the systems that are being reviewed.

 Instant PDF Generation: After the audit is complete, the software spits out a neat PDF report with the company logo, contact details, and a breakdown of the systems' health.
 The report can be handed over to the client instantly, making them feel like we’ve left something useful behind.